antoiovi/Trading/README.md

   The github workflow main.yml, using requirements.txt, launch test.py once every day, which scraps data from web site of "Borsa Italiana" , to extract "Open Interest" about stocks of FTSEMIB.
   The data are saved (appended ) into openinterest.csv and status.log is updated.

+    ### 13 February 2025
+    The action is has been temprarly disabled : a lot of data has been collected, useful to study the stocks openinterst.

 ## Url to download yahoo financial data